QualITAWG/qualitawg.github.io/2025/index.md

 ## Overview

 <p style='text-align: justify;'>
-The fifth Italian Conference on System and Service Quality (QualITA 2026) is the annual event of the <a href="https://www.consorzio-cini.it/index.php/it/gdl/system-and-service-quality">
+The fourth Italian Conference on System and Service Quality (QualITA 2025) is the annual event of the <a href="https://www.consorzio-cini.it/index.php/it/gdl/system-and-service-quality">
 CINI System and Service Quality Working Group</a>.
 Its main goal is to put together Italian researchers,